A Panel Exhibition Featuring Black Icons And Historic Events On U.S. Currency

 - Commemorative coins, medals and medallions are designed and produced by the United States Mint

-For The Love Of Money delivers a unique and engaging Black history experience through the presentation of 37 commemorative coins, medals, medallions, concept coins and anti-slavery tokens from the Museum Of UnCut Funk Collection that showcase 36 Black history icons, 8 seminal events and 6 iconic institutions:
+For The Love Of Money delivers a unique and engaging Black history experience through the presentation of 41 anti-slavery tokens, commemorative coins, concept coins, bronze medals, Presidential bronze medals and gold medallions from the Museum Of UnCut Funk Collection that showcase 36 Black history icons, 8 seminal events and 6 iconic institutions:

 - Am I Not A Man Anti-Slavery Token (1837)